pangenome/odgi/docs/rst/commands/odgi_flip.rst

 DESCRIPTION
 ===========

-The odgi flip command converts BED records against graph paths into new paths labeled by the BED record name.
+The odgi flip command flips paths around if they tend to be in the reverse complement orientation relative to the graph.
-Flip allows us to import genome annotations as paths, and is useful to produce input to odgi untangle.

 OPTIONS
 =======